colesmcintosh/script-sleuth/README.md

 ### Execution

-Once you've installed all prerequisites and set up your environment variables, you can run the script with the following command:
+Once you've installed all prerequisites and set up your environment variables, you can run the program with the following command:
 ```bash
 python main.py
 ```

 ## Usage

-When you run the script, it will first ask you to enter a directory.
+When you run the program, it will first ask you to enter a directory.
 This should be the root directory of the codebase you want to explore.
-The script will then find all programming files in that directory and its subdirectories, presenting you with a list of these files.
+The program will then find all programming files in that directory and its subdirectories, presenting you with a list of these files.

-Next, the script will ask you to enter the number of the file you're interested in.
+Next, the program will ask you to enter the number of the file you're interested in.
 Once you've selected a file, you will be prompted to input a question about the selected file.
-The script will then use the GPT-4 model to generate an answer to your question and print it out.
+The program will then use the GPT-4 model to generate an answer to your question and print it out.

 ## Code Overview

-The script uses Python's `glob` and `os` modules to find all programming files in the specified directory and its subdirectories.
+The program uses Python's `glob` and `os` modules to find all programming files in the specified directory and its subdirectories.
 The `dotenv` module is used to load environment variables, including your OpenAI API key, which is used to authenticate with the OpenAI API.

 The `langchain` library is used for language model generation, specifically the `ChatOpenAI` class for interaction with the OpenAI API, and the `ChatPromptTemplate`, `SystemMessagePromptTemplate`, and `HumanMessagePromptTemplate` classes for prompt creation and formatting.